levonet/action-download-last-artifact/README.md

 Downloads the last created artifact by name, regardless of which workflow or branch it was created in.

+What is it for?
+For example:
+- you put artifacts in the base brunch, and use in Pull Requests
+- or create artifacts during a release with a tag name in the artifact name.
+  Then in the next steps you can download the artifact by name.

 ## Example usage

 ```yml